craigbuckler/oldclink/src/pages/offline/#index.md

 ctalink: book-accommodation/
 ---

+You are not currently connected to the internet so this page is not available.

-Please connect to the internet to access this page.
-Otherwise, please choose any of the following pages which are available offline&hellip;
+Please connect or choose any of the following pages which are available to read offline&hellip;

 <ul id="cachedpagelist"></ul>